This department

 the white element on top of the dial is the gnomon.

-be orientated in such a manner that the crest doesn't cast a
+It is to be orientated in such a manner that the crest doesn't cast a

 shadow on the flat base.